 What is poli?#

-poli is a library for creating and calling black box optimization functions, with a special focus on discrete sequence optimization.
-It stands for Protein Objectives Library, since some of the work done on drug design is done through representing proteins and small molecules as discrete sequences.
+is a library for creating and calling black box objective functions, with a special focus on discrete sequence optimization.
+It stands for Protein Objectives Library, since some of the work done on drug design and protein engineering is done through representing proteins and small molecules as discrete sequences.

 The usual development loop#